CI/CD Runner Allocation

 Each assignment is a binary variable — assign this workflow to this runner or not:

 problem.solve_for( Assignment.x_assigned, type="bin", name=["assign", Assignment.workflow.name, Assignment.runner.name],)Two constraints enforce feasibility.
+Each is captured as a handle, named per entity (a readable label), and declared with keyed_by — the entity key its conflict membership reads back through if the model turns out infeasible.
 First, each workflow must be assigned to exactly one runner:

 problem.minimize( sum( Assignment.x_assigned * Assignment.runner.cost_per_minute * Assignment.workflow.estimated_minutes ))Solve with scenario analysis